opensesamemedia/syncstage-docs/docs/guides/music-collaboration/audio-interfaces.md

 </figure>

 ### Steps
-1. Establish a connection between an audio interface designed for smartphones and your device by utilizing either a Lightning or a USB-C connector.
+1. Connect an audio interface designed for smartphones to your device using either a Lightning or USB-C connector.
-2. Launch SyncStage App.
+2. Launch the SyncStage app.
-3. If you wish to hear your own audio in real-time, simply enable the "Direct Monitor" option.
+3. If you want to hear your own audio in real-time, enable the "Direct Monitor" option.

 ## Audio Interfaces For Desktop
-This category of comprises of all the audio interfaces that have too high power requirements to be powered directly from a smartphone or a tablet.
-It encompasses almost all the audio interface one usually pictures when thinking "audio interface".
+Audio interfaces in this category work well with SyncStage for desktop.
+Using them with a smartphone or tablet is possible but requires additional steps, as they often have high power requirements that cannot be met directly by a mobile device.

 Here are a few popular examples: